jfelten/My_bare_metal_k8s/README.md

 # virsh dumpxml cluster1n1 > cluster1n1.xml
 ```

-Now copy the cluster1n1.xml file 3 times to create the cluster1n2-cluster1n4 xml files.
-Copy the disk files as well and rename the references in the resulting xml files.
+Now copy the cluster1n1.xml file 3 times to create the cluster1n2-cluster1n4 XML files.
+Copy the disk files as well and rename the references in the resulting XML files.
 Also be sure to edit the files to give each VM and to give each clone a unique network MAC address.
 Here is a python script that generates a random MAC address:

 ```bash
 cat generateMac.sh